BowinYem/SDL_Snake/README.txt

 screen.

 - To play the game, go to the "Game" folder and click "Snake.exe"
-- To view the code, go the "Snake" folder
+- To view the code, go to the "Snake" folder